-Each course of the BSc is taught in either German or French depending on the choice of the instructor.
+The BSc studies are bilingual in French and German.
+This means that some courses are taught in French and others in German, depending on the lecturer's preference.
 Students are free to decide in which of the two languages they wish to express themselves.
 Courses for third year taught in common with MSc students are in English.